puppetlabs/puppetdb/documentation/configure.markdown

 Automatically delete report events older than the specified time.
 Reports are unaffected until their respective TTLs.

 This allows for more fine-grained control of the expiration of reports.
-If this value is set higher than `report-ttl`, it will have no effect.

-If unset, the default value is 14 days.
+If unset, it will default to the value of `report-ttl`.
+It may not be set to a value larger than `report-ttl`.

 Note: this value is in UTC days - any value will be rounded to the nearest day.
 Example: 14 hours will be 1 day, 25 hours will be 2 days.